vmware/container-service-extension/docs/CONTRIBUTING.md

 > vcd cse -h
 > cse -h

-### Most 'vcd cse ...' commands require you to be logged in to vCD
+### Most 'vcd cse ...' commands require you to be logged in to VCD
 # login as system administrator
 > vcd login ip system USERNAME -iwp PASSWORD